 It is possible to use the initial F method to achieve an estimate of the initial equilibrium Z in cases where the initial equilibrium catch is unknown.
-To do this:
+To do this requires 2 changes to the input files:

-- Include a positive value for the initial equilibrium catch. - Set the lambda for the log likelihood for initial equilibrium catch to a nil value (hence causing SS to ignore the lack of fit to the input catch level. - Allow the initial F parameter to be estimated.
+- 1. Data File: Include a positive value for the initial equilibrium catch for at least one fleet, often with a higher standard error depending upon the situation. - 2.
+Control File: Add an initial F parameter line (short parameter line) for each fleet and season with initial equilibrium catch to be estimated immediately after the Fishing Mortality set-up.
 It will be influenced by the early age and size comps which should have some information about the early levels of Z.